Hero image

 When you arrive abroad, you must register with the British consulate in the district of your place of residence.
 British citizens are not required to complete this registration, although it is recommended.
 This will allow you to participate in local elections and ensure your safety in the country (important information, warn your loved ones in case of problems, etc.).

-3. Which Spanish Banks to Choose?
+3. Which Spanish Bank to Choose?

 To open a bank account, you will need an identity document and your NIE number.
 The most popular Spanish banks are BBVA, La Caixa and Santander, popular with individuals and Banco Sabadell, more directed towards professional customers.
 Online banks are very popular and preferred by the Spanish because they provide all services for free.